-Or write to: Minnesota Department of Revenue Mail Station 1315 600 N. Robert St. St. Paul, MN 55146-1315
+Or write to:

+Minnesota Department of Revenue Mail Station 1315 600 N. Robert St. St. Paul.
+MN 55146-1315

 Forms You May Need

 M706 Estate Tax Return

 M706Q Election to Claim the Qualified Small Business and Farm Property Deduction

 Need Forms?

 Go to www.revenue.state.mn.us to download forms and other information, including a Revenue Notice regarding the alternative value, special use valuation and administrative deductions.
 This information is available in alternate formats.

 Contents

-General Information
+General Information 1-4

 Filing and Paying Requirements .
 1-2

-Due Dates and Payment Options 2
+Payment Options 2

 Line Instructions 5-7

 Tax Table 6

-Checklist 7
+Checklist

 Mailing Label 7

-What's New for 2019
+What's New for 2020

 Estate Tax Exclusion and Filing Requirement

-The exclusion amount and filing requirement for the estate tax are rising incrementally for tax years 2019 and 2020.
-For 2019 decedents, the exclusion amount and tax filing threshold is \$2,700,000.
+For 2020 decedents, the exclusion amount and tax filing threshold is \$3,000,000.
 The exclusion amount is subtracted on Form M706, Line 6a.

-The maximum combined qualified small business property and farm property deduction is decreasing each year as the exclusion amount increases.
-However, the sum of the exclusion and the maximum combined qualified deduction will remain at \$5 million.
+For 2020 decedents, the maximum qualified small business property and farm property deduction amount is \$2,000,000.
+The combined exclusion amount, and deduction for qualified small business property and farm property remains \$5,000,000.

-The ownership test for the qualified small business property and farm property deduction was modified to allow ownership through a spouse to count towards the minimum holding period.
-This change is effective for estates of decedents dying after December 31, 2017.
-See page 5 of these instructions and Schedule M706Q for additional information.

 Filing Requirements

-If the decedent was a resident of Minnesota at the time of death, the estate is required to file Form M706 if the federal gross estate plus federal adjusted taxable gifts made within three years of the decedent's death exceeds \$2,700,000 on the date of death or if the estate is required to file a federal estate tax return.
+If the decedent was a resident of Minnesota at the time of death, the estate is required to file Form M706 if the federal gross estate plus federal adjusted taxable gifts made within three years of the decedent's death exceeds \$3,000,000 on the date of death or if the estate is required to file a federal estate tax return.

-If the decedent was a nonresident of Minnesota, the estate is required to file Form M706 if property with situs in Minnesota is included in the federal gross estate and the federal gross estate plus federal adjusted taxable gifts made within three years of the decedent's death exceeds \$2,700,000 on the date of death or if the estate is required to file a federal estate tax return.
+If the decedent was a nonresident of Minnesota, the estate is required to file Form M706 if property with situs in Minnesota is included in the federal gross estate and the federal gross estate plus federal adjusted taxable gifts made within three years of the decedent's death exceeds \$3,000,000 on the date of death or if the estate is required to file a federal estate tax return.

-The federal gross estate is determined by completing the federal Form 706 (see page 4).
+The federal gross estate is determined by completing the federal Form 706 (see page 5).
 The federal adjusted taxable gifts are defined in section 2001(b) of the Internal Revenue Code.
 (M.S.
 289A.10, subd.
 1)

 Who Must File?

 If the decedent's estate is being probated, the Probate Court or Probate Registrar will appoint someone as personal representative - also called executor or administrator - of the decedent's estate.
 That person is then responsible for filing Form M706 for the estate.
 In some cases, the Probate Court or Probate Registrar will appoint more than one person as executor.
 In such cases, all persons appointed as executors are jointly responsible for filing the return.
 If the estate is not being probated, all persons who will receive assets included in the decedent's federal gross estate (line 1 of federal Form 706) are responsible for filing the Minnesota return.
 If more than one person will receive the assets, all persons receiving the assets should choose a mutually agreeable person among them to file the estate tax returns.
 If one person cannot be agreed on, each person must file a Minnesota return for the decedent's estate.
 Each person must include on the return not only the assets he or she is receiving, but also all of the decedent's assets being received by other persons and the names of the other persons.
 (M.S.
-289A.10 and M.S.
+2894.10 and M.S.
 291.12) Who Must Pay?